-Timeline: News Corp and the phone-hacking scandal
+TIMELINE: News Corp and the phone-hacking scandal

 Here are the major events in the phone-hacking scandal at News Corporation.

+July 7 - News Corp announces it will close the News of the World.
+The July 10 edition is the last.

-July 13 - News Corp withdraws its bid for BSkyB.
+July 13 - News Corp withdraws its bid for BSkyB BSY.L.
 This pre-empts a planned vote in parliament.
 Tom Crone, legal manager at News International, resigns.

 July 15 - Rebekah Brooks, a former News of the World editor, resigns as chief executive of News International.
 Les Hinton, who as executive chairman of News International told parliament in 2009 that any problem with hacking had been limited to one case, resigns as chief executive of Murdoch's Dow Jones & Co, publisher of the Wall Street Journal.